Discreet Rifle Bags

 One school of thought says that the most discreet form of transport is one that looks like something else entirely.
-For example, some gun-owners will use tennis racket bags, toolboxes or other types of pseudonymous storage for their rifle carrying needs.
-The logic goes that this won’t attract any extra attention because from the outside it looks like a different thing altogether – providing you the utmost covertness.
-They seem to blend better into normal day-to-day life and can often be cheaper than custom-built alternatives.
+For example, some gun-owners will use tennis racket bags, toolboxes, or other pseudonymous storage types for their rifle carrying needs.
+The logic goes that this won’t attract any extra attention because, from the outside, it looks like a different thing altogether – providing you the utmost covertness.
+They seem to blend better into everyday life and can often be cheaper than custom-built alternatives.

 There are a few downsides to this strategy.
-The first of which is the fact that because they aren’t designed for rifles you lose out on all the optimization in size, padding, compartments, security, etc. that you would get from something that was purposely built for firearms transport.
-Secondly, if your repurposed bag doesn’t quite fit into the surroundings then it actually draws more attention.
+The first is that because they aren’t designed for rifles, you lose out on all the optimization in size, padding, compartments, security, etc., that you would get from something that was purposely built for firearms transport.
+Secondly, if your repurposed bag doesn’t fit into the surroundings, it actually draws more attention.
 So, you’ve got to carefully assess whether your disguise is suitable for wherever you’re going.

-Some rifle-owners seem to make this work, but we don’t think it’s the optimal strategy here because it gives up a lot of the other benefits of purpose-built gear.
+Some rifle-owners seem to make this work, but we don’t think it’s the optimal strategy here because it gives up many other purpose-built gear benefits.

 Purpose-Built Discreet Rifle Case

 When it comes to discreteness, rifle bags have come a long way.
-For a long while, bag manufacturers made no attempt to conceal what was inside.
+For a long while, bag manufacturers did not attempt to conceal what was inside.
 But in recent times, this has changed significantly.
-You’ll want to go for bags with neutral shapes where possible, you don’t want a bag that is clearly shaped for a rifle from the outside.
-The best bags are those that use compartments inside to separate gear out and apply the correct padding, but from an outside perspective, it looks like the bag is a larger, less-descript shape.
-It’s also a no-brainer to go for something neutral in color.
-The less attention-grabbing the better.
+You’ll want to go for bags with neutral shapes where possible.
+You don’t want a bag that is clearly shaped for a rifle from the outside.
+The best bags are those that use compartments inside to separate gear and apply the correct padding, but from an outside perspective, it looks like the bag is a larger, less-descript shape.
+It’s also a no-brainer to go for something neutral in color—the less attention-grabbing, the better.

-Assuming you’re happy with how discrete the outside looks, there are a number of other factors to consider about what goes on inside:
+Assuming you’re happy with how discrete the outside looks, there are several other factors to consider about what goes on inside:

 - Ease of access.
-Some bags can look very discreet from the outside, but it requires 14 different steps to undo all the outside coverings to actually get to the rifle itself.
-You should be asking how easily can you get to the equipment itself?
-Or do the features that make it discreet make it a mission to actually get inside?
-This is crucially important in those rare, but high-stakes situations where you need to get your rifle out as quickly as possible.
+Some bags can look very discreet from the outside, but it requires 14 different steps to undo all the outside coverings to get to the rifle itself.
+You should be asking how easily you can get to the equipment itself?
+Or do the features that make it discreet make it a mission actually to get inside?
+This is crucially important in those rare but high-stakes situations where you need to get your rifle out as quickly as possible.
 It’s not something that you should ignore.

 - Appropriate Size.
-The size and fit of the bag are both very important and should be matched to whatever equipment you’re hoping to use.
+The bag’s size and fit are both significant and should be matched to whatever equipment you’re hoping to use.
 You’re looking to find the perfect fit here – something that is not too small as to make everything a squeeze, but also not so big that you’ve got lots of unused space.
 Spend some time looking around and finding the right configuration for your unique needs.